ZiliottoFilippoDev/Personal-Projects/README.md

 ### *Notebooks and coding projects on various topics*

 This repository is a collection of personal projects.
 There are mainly projects but i also wrote some notebooks with the purpose of explaining how to implement certain libraries or learn some other programming languages, in a very simple and easy to access way for everybody.
-There is also a very simple python library that anyone can install with """pip install iss_track"""
+There is also a very simple python library that anyone can install with """pip install isstrack_zilio""

 In detail the folders contain the following topics.